dalealleshouse/algorithms/graph_search/README.md

 Finding the [strongly connected components](../graph_concepts/README.md#strongly-connected-components-directed) of a directed graph is the most complex of the algorithms shown here.
-It is often referred to as the *Kosaraju* algorithm because he is the person who discovered it in 1978.
+This algorithm (often referred to as the *Kosaraju* or *Kosaraju-Sharir* algorithm) performs DFS on the graph twice.
+The first time it derives an ordering in which to process the vertices.
+The goal is to identify the reverse topological ordering of all strongly connected components.
+The second discovers the strongly connected components.

 ## Applications
 * Connectivity - In a network, ensure that every node is reachable.